 Tenant Application to Rent Residential Premises Policy: Residential Tenancies

-Landlords can use rental applications as long as the questions don’t violate the Human Rights Act and there is no fee.
+Landlords can use rental applications as long as the questions don’t violate the Human Rights Act and there’s no fee.

 Trust account policy for security deposits: Residential Tenancies